-The Economics and Translational Research Group (ETRG)
+The Economics and Implementation Research Group (EIRG)

 The Group primarily works on health technology evaluations in real-life settings.
 Group members explore the cost-effectiveness of new interventions and their clinical, social and ethical implications, in close collaboration with relevant MORU departments and units.